BestEnemies/AIiLight/REST-API.md

 You can make a request from any app, though how you do that may depend on if you are writing a script or using a programming language.
 If you have a terminal and the [cURL](https://curl.haxx.se/) utility, you can perform requests from the command line.
 In this Wiki, all examples are demonstrated with the curl utility.

+*NOTE: If you haven't set an API Key yet, the API Key is default set to the ADMIN_PASSWORD variable from your config.h file (which is by default set to 'hinotori')*

 ### Example: About Details

 ***Request***